maxgoren/MCTk/README.md

   size to be used for the layout.
 The Point structure has a .blocks value to indicate whether the current Point is a wall/obstacle or an open area.
-    Once you have generated your fields of desired size you can pass it through the maze generator, the dungeon generator, or implement something yourself through the shape classes.
+    Once you have generated your fields of desired size you can pass it through the maze generator, the dungeon generator, or implement something yourself through the shape classes, you may also combine options, such as generating a maze field and passing the maze field to one of the dungeon generators to build on top of.
     With your field setup you can use the Dijkstra Map generator and the accompanying dijkMove function for implementing NPC movement on the field.
 A basice entity class is included for creaing both NPC's or player characters.
+There is also a default game loop that may be used, for those that do not wish to implement their own.

  Feature set
 --------------